How to tell a brand story that boosts your bottom line

 Whatever your brand’s history, there’s a great narrative somewhere waiting to be crafted.
 You just have to think strategically to find it.

 Examples of effective brand stories

-The following examples are a great way for you to see how a brand story can influence and inspire customers.
+Need a bit of inspiration?
+You probably already know the story of a successful brand or two — even if you don’t think about it in those terms.
+The following examples are a great way to see how a brand story can influence and inspire customers.

 Steve Jobs and Steve Wozniak, working with what little means they had, were able to build a computer they hoped would be the next big thing in computing.
 Unfortunately, resources were tight.